 In 2015 after years of working with teachers and clients approaching retirement, I decided to enroll in the Retirement Income Certification Program.
 I wanted to be known as an expert, and this was an important designation to help me differentiate myself from other advisors.

-Offering education, YouTube videos, blogs, individual coaching, group coaching, online classes, and being a trusted fiduciary advisor is my vision for the School of Personal Finance.
+Building a community, offering YouTube videos, online courses, individual financial planning, investment management, and being a trusted fiduciary advisor is my vision for the School of Personal Finance.